egel-lang/egel-docs/source/final.rst

 Discussion
 ==========

-Egel is a untyped functional scripting language implementing an eager untyped combinator calculus as a term rewriting system on a directed acyclic graph (DAG) through lifting C++.
+Egel is a untyped functional scripting language based on an eager combinator calculus implemented as a term rewriting system on a directed acyclic graph (DAG) through lifting C++.

 What does that mean?
 You can easily conclude a number of things